valancej/documentation/_docker/getting-started/services.md

 ## Services File Setup & Configuration
 By default, we look for the filename `codeship-services.yml` but a `docker-compose.yml` file that does not include any non-support functionality will also be automatically recognized and used if no `codeship-services.yml` is present.
 Compose commands that we do not yet fully support will usually be ignored, although occasionally they can also trigger errors.

-Your services file is structured identically to a standard [Docker Compose](https://docs.docker.com/compose/) file with the exception of the unavailable features listed in this article.
+Your services file is structured identically to a Version 1 [Docker Compose](https://docs.docker.com/compose/) file with the exception of the unavailable features listed in this article.

-### Build Directive
+### Build
-The basic `build` directive, to build containers and images out of your Dockerfile, is fully supported.
+Use the `build` directive to build your service's image from a Dockerfile.
 You [specify a build](https://docs.docker.com/compose/compose-file/#build) in the same way as is standard with Docker Compose, although you can also use an extended version as needed.
-You can also mix formats between services, but not for a single service - i.e. you can build some of your services from one or more Dockerfiles while other services simply download existing images from registries.
+You can also mix `build` and `image` between services, but not for a single service - i.e. you can build some of your services from one or more Dockerfiles while other services simply download existing images from registries.

 ```yaml
 app: